themecentury/sharing-plus/readme.txt

 Tags: Social share, Social buttons, Whatsapp, Viber, LinkedIn, facebook, google, twitter, pinterest etc.
 Requires at least: 4.0
 Tested up to: 5.0.3
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple Social Media Share Buttons adds an advanced set of social media sharing buttons to your WordPress sites, such as: Google +1, Facebook, WhatsApp, Viber, Twitter, Reddit, LinkedIn and Pinterest.
+Sharing Plus adds an advanced set of social media sharing buttons to your WordPress sites, such as: Google+, Facebook, WhatsApp, Viber, Twitter, Reddit, LinkedIn and Pinterest.
 This makes it the most flexible social sharing plugin ever for Everyone.

 == Description ==

-[Sharing Plus](https://themecentury.com/downloads/sharing-plus/ "This plugin makes Social Sharing easy for everyone.") adds  ( with lots of options like widgets, inline, media and below the posts content, on photos ) an advanced set of social media sharing buttons to your WordPress sites, such as: Google +1, Facebook, WhatsApp, Viber, Twitter, Reddit, LinkedIn and Pinterest.
+[Sharing Plus](https://themecentury.com/downloads/sharing-plus-free-wordpress-plugin/ "This plugin makes Social Sharing easy for everyone.") adds  ( with lots of options like widgets, inline, media and below the posts content, on photos ) an advanced set of social media sharing buttons to your WordPress sites, such as: Google +1, Facebook, WhatsApp, Viber, Twitter, Reddit, LinkedIn and Pinterest.

 > Rich set of features makes it the most flexible **Social Sharing plugin ever for Everyone**.